 Who is Eligible?

-- Girls and women (until age 40) suffering from a malignant disease who will undergo medical treatment (such as radiation treatment, chemotherapy, specific types of surgery, etc.) which is liable to damage their ovaries and prevent them from being able to conceive in the future.
+- Those suffering from a malignant disease who will undergo medical treatment (such as radiation treatment, chemotherapy) which is liable to damage their ovaries and prevent them from being able to conceive in the future.

 - Those with any illness or who will undergo any type of treatment that may cause irreversible damage to their fertility (such as extensive abdominal surgery, treatment using a medication with high toxicity, etc.).